-Allow access to Control Center when iPhone is locked.
+Allow access to Control Center when iPad is locked.
 Go to Settings > Control Center.
-See Control Center on page 34.
+See Control Center on page 32.

 Erase data after ten failed passcode attempts.
-Go to Settings > Touch ID & Passcode (iPhone models with Touch ID) or Settings > Passcode (other models), then tap Erase Data.
+Go to Settings > Touch ID & Passcode (iPad models with Touch ID) or Settings > Passcode (other models), then tap Erase Data.
 After ten failed passcode attempts, all settings are reset, and all your information and media are erased by removing the encryption key to the data.

-If you forget your passcode, you must restore the iPhone software.
-See Restore iPhone on page 174.
+If you forget your passcode, you must restore the iPad software.
+See Restore iPad on page 157.

-Touch ID sensor
+Touch ID

-On iPhone models with Touch ID, you can use a fingerprint instead of your passcode to unlock iPhone, or make purchases from the iTunes Store, App Store, and iBooks Store.
+On iPad models with Touch ID, you can use a fingerprint instead of: